pywbem/pywbemtools/docs/introduction.rst

 Pywbemcli command line interface WBEM client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pywbemcli provides access to WBEM servers from the command line on multiple OS platforms.
+Pywbemcli provides access to WBEM servers from the command line.
 It provides functionality to:

 * Explore the CIM data of WBEM servers.
 It can manage/inspect the CIM model components including CIM classes, CIM instances, and CIM qualifiers and execute CIM methods and queries on the WBEM server.

-* Execute specific CIM/XML operations defined in the DMTF CIM Operations Over HTTP (:term:`DSP0200`).
-See section :ref:`pywbemcli commands to WBEM Operations`
+* Execute specific CIM-XML operations on the WBEM server as defined in `DMTF`_ standard :term:`DSP0200` (CIM Operations over HTTP).

 * Inspect and manage WBEM server functionality including:

-  * CIM namespaces in a WBEM server (see :term:`CIM namespace`) ,
+  * :term:`CIM namespaces <CIM namespace>`
-  * WBEM registered profiles in a WBEM server (see :term:`WBEM management profile`),
+  * Advertised :term:`WBEM management profiles <WBEM management profile>`
-  * WBEM server brand and version information.
+  * WBEM server brand and version information

 * Capture detailed information on CIM-XML interactions with the WBEM server including time statistics and details of data flow.

-* Maintain a file of WBEM server definitions so that pywbemcli can access multiple servers by name.
+* Maintain a file with persisted WBEM connection definitions so that pywbemcli can access multiple WBEM servers by name.

-* Provide both a command line interface and an interactive mode where multiple pywbemcli commands can be executed within the context of a WBEM server.
+* Provide both a command line mode and an interactive mode where multiple pywbemcli commands can be executed within the context of a WBEM server.

+* Use an integrated mock WBEM server to try out commands.
+The mock server can be loaded with CIM objects defined in MOF files or via Python scripts.

 .. _`Supported environments`: